Did Nick, Raven Sleep Together? Gates Fakes It To Win ‘The Bachelor’ Finale [Opinion]

 The Bachelor Finale will air on Monday, March 13 at 8 p.m.
 ET on ABC.

-[Featured image by KGC-146/STAR MAX/IPx/AP Images]
+[Featured Image by KGC-146/STAR MAX/IPx/AP Images]